YPrasoon/internet_speed_test/README.md

 # internet_speed_test
- simple uploading and downloading bandwidth test
+ simple uploading and downloading bandwidth test using tkinter and speed test library in python.